Ceratophyllum submersum: Description

 The C. submersum, is a free floating aquatic plant which forks from stem three to four times and ends have 6 to 8 threadlike tips.
-Compared to the leaves of C. demersum which fork just one to two times, ends in 3 to 4 tips, as a result the C. submersum has a more delicate look to it.
 The temperature tolerance is suggested to be between 4°C to 30°C, the optimal temperature is noted to be 15°C to 30°C. The height of the plant is often 6 in. -12 in.
 (15-30 cm) or 12 in. -18 in.
 (30-45 cm).

+Identification

+Soft hornwort and rigid hornwort (Ceratophyllum demersum) can look very similar, despite the difference in texture that is apparent in mature plants.
+To confirm which species is present, one should check the number of times the leaves divide: just one or two times in rigid hornwort, versus three or four times in soft hornwort.

 Habitat

 C. submersum prefers to colonize eutrophic waters around agricultural systems.
 C. submersum is a self-regulating rapid grower like Ceratophyllum demersum.
 It strives in a moderately lit environment.
 In a strong lighted environment C. submersum attains an auburn color tint.
-Carbon dioxide would speed up growth for C. submersum, but it doesn’t require CO2.
 Since this aquatic plant has a fast growth it has to be trimmed often, or at least be provided a larger tank or environment to accommodate it for proper function.
 It is found submerged in freshwater in tropical regions of the world, with the species being introduced in newer areas around the world, such as Ireland.
 It has been found in the Rosetta branch of the Nile River of Egypt, where it thrives in either various locations at different times of the year.